Hypsilophodon: Cranial anatomy

 In an example of primitive anatomy, although it had a beak like most ornithischians, Hypsilophodon still had five pointed triangular teeth in the front of the upper jaw, the premaxilla.
 Most herbivorous dinosaurs had, by the Early Cretaceous, become sufficiently specialized that the front teeth had been altogether lost (although there is some debate as to whether these teeth may have had a specialized function in Hypsilophodon).
 More to the back, the upper jaw carried up to eleven teeth in the maxilla; the lower jaw had up to sixteen teeth.
 The number was variable, depending on the size of the animal.
 The teeth to the back were fan-shaped.

 The skull of Hypsilophodon was short and relatively large.
 The snout was triangular in outline and sharply pointed, ending in an upper beak of which the cutting edge was markedly lower than the maxillary tooth row.
 The eye socket was very large.
 A palpebral with a length equal to half the diameter of the eye socket overshadowed its top section.
-A sclerotic ring of fifteen small bone plates supported the outer eye surface.
+A scleral ring of fifteen small bone plates supported the outer eye surface.
 The back of the skull was rather high, with a very large and high jugal and quadratojugal closing off a highly positioned small infratemporal fenestra.